SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ```
 'MobileID' => array(
     'mobileid:Auth',
-    'cert_file'    => 'mycert.crt',                       // File containing the certificate for the Mutual Authentication
-    'cert_key'     => 'mycert.key',                       // File containing the private key of the related certificate
+    'certkey_file' => 'mycertandkey.crt',                 // File containing the certificate and private key for the authentication
-    'mid_ca'       => 'swisscom-ca.crt',                  // CA bag file for the trust anchor validation of the signature response
+    'ssl_ca_file'  => 'swisscom-ca-ssl.crt',              // CA file for the HTTPS connection
-    'mid_ocsp'     => 'swisscom-ocsp.crt',                // OCSP bag file for the revocation check of the signature response
+    'mid_ca_file'  => 'swisscom-ca-signature.crt',        // CA file for the trust anchor validation of the signature response
     'hosturi'      => 'https://myidp.com',                // Host prefix for the message to be signed
     'ap_id'        => '<ID provided by Swisscom>',        // ID of the service provider
     'ap_pwd'       => '<Password provided by Swisscom>',  // Password of the service provider